ldbc/ldbc_snb_example_data/README.md

-# ldbc-example-graph
+# LDBC SNB Data Converter

+Scripts to convert from raw graphs (produced by Datagen) to graph data sets using various layouts (e.g. storing edges as merged foreign keys).

+We use a mix of Bash, Python, and [DuckDB](https://duckdb.org) SQL scripts to perform these operations.

+## Data set

-The example data is in `CsvMergeForeignRaw` format which contains the entire temporal graph without filtering/batching.
+The example graph is in `CsvCompositeMergeForeignRaw` format which contains the entire temporal graph without filtering/batching.

 The `duckdb` directory contains Python and SQL scripts to convert data to other formats (e.g. `CsvComposite` and `CsvMergeForeign`).